 Depending on the property, you can reserve full tours, cheese teastings, and cheese-making classses, then visit with the farm's goats, cows, sheep, or even water buffalo.
 Some of these properties are historic, such as Sonoma’s Vella Cheese and Sebastopol’s Joe Matos Cheese Factory.
-But others are relatively new, such as Ramini Mozzarella in Petaluma, Weirauch Farm & Creamery in Petaluma, and Epicurean Connection in Sonoma.
+But others are relatively new, such as Ramini Mozzarella and Weirauch Farm & Creamery, both in Petaluma.

 Since the dairies are spread out, and oftentimes in remote areas, the best way to explore is to start with a good plan.

 First, download the Cheese Trail Map.
 Choose your spots, then call ahead; some cheese makers are open to the public on a regular basis, some are open seasonally or only by appointment, and some are just plain too busy making cheese.
 Make sure to check as far in advance as possible as some tours need reservations a month ahead or only have two to three tours per year.

 Regardless of where you visit, you’ll see firsthand that the slogan “Happy cows from California” really does come true in Sonoma County.